zidage/PhotoJourney/docs/README.md

 # PhotoJourney

-PhotoJourney is a batch image EXIF metadata export tool in Python.
-Search through all the image files under a selected folder (including subfolder) and export the desired metadata of each image into a CSV file.
+PhotoJourney is a batch `EXIF` metadata export tool in Python.
+Search through all the image files under a selected folder (including subfolder) and export the desired metadata of each image into a `CSV` file.

 ## Features